719 N. Eleventh Street

 and atlases (CD-ROM) cemetery listings, marriage records, land

 directories.
 We've recently added several items including previews of our

 historical postcards.
 And, we now have an online shopping cart for

 Our society can provide research services to those unable to visit our library such as

-surname searches of the TCGHS library holdings, obituary searches at Pekin Public Library,
+surname & property searches of the TCGHS library holdings, obituary searches at Pekin Public Library,

 searches of Tazewell County courthouse records (birth, death, marriage, & probate),